3duard0/gloomex/README.md

 Gloomex.might_contain?(bloom_filter, "123456789")
 ```

-You can also create the bloom filter manually
+You can also create the bloom filter manually:
 ```elixir
 file = "top_passwords.txt"